Editor, CEO denied bail in Apple Daily case in Hong Kong | Law-Order

 Three others also arrested Thursday — two Apple Daily senior editors and another executive — have not been charged yet and were released on bail late Friday pending further investigation.

 The latest arrests mark the first time journalists have been targeted under the new law, except for a freelancer who was arrested for pro-democracy activities.
-Hundreds of police and security agents who raided Apple Daily's office on Thursday also seized 44 hard drives, and authorities froze $2.3 million of its assets.
-Police said the arrests were based on more than 30 articles that had appeared in the Apple Daily since the security law took effect and that had called for international sanctions against China and Hong Kong.
+Hundreds of police and security agents who raided Apple Daily's office on Thursday also seized 44 hard drives, and authorities froze USD 2.3 million of its assets.
+Police said the arrests were based on more than 30 articles that had appeared in the Apple Daily since 2019 and that had called for international sanctions against China and Hong Kong.

-The security law specifically criminalizes colluding with a foreign country, institution, organization, or individual to impose sanctions or a blockade against Hong Kong or China.
+The security law specifically criminalises colluding with a foreign country, institution, organisation or individual to impose sanctions or a blockade against Hong Kong or China.
 Critics say Beijing is walking back on its promise at the 1997 handover of Hong Kong from Britain that the city could retain its freedoms not seen elsewhere in China for 50 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)